dustinpfister/blog_posts/_posts/phaser-input-mousepointer.md

 The current [pointer object](/2017/10/17/phaser-input-pointer-objects/) for the mouse can be found at game.input.mousePointer.
 On a desktop system this is always there to work with when you want to do something involving the mouse.

-## 2 - phaser mouse pointer hello world
+## 2 - Phaser mouse pointer hello world

 The debug feature of phaser can be used if you just quickly want to know what is up with the current values in the pointer object at game.input.mousePointer